aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/advanced-ocr-techniques/perform-ocr-on-page/_index.md

 ### Q5: Does Aspose.OCR offer a free trial?

 A5: Yes, explore the features with the [free trial version](https://releases.aspose.com/) before making a purchase.

+## Frequently Asked Questions

+**Q: How does this method differ from processing an entire document?**
+A: Using `RecognizePage` targets a single image, reducing memory usage and speeding up processing when you only need specific pages.

+**Q: Can I change the OCR language?**
+A: Yes, you can set the language via the `AsposeOCR` API before calling `RecognizePage`.

+**Q: Is it possible to batch process multiple pages?**
+A: Loop over a collection of image paths and call `RecognizePage` for each file.

+**Q: What Java version is required?**
+A: The library works with Java 8 and later.

+**Q: Are there any performance tips?**
+A: Pre‑scale large images to around 300 DPI and remove unnecessary color channels to improve speed.

+## Conclusion

+Congratulations!
+You've successfully learned **how to perform ocr** on a specific page using Aspose.OCR for Java.
+This powerful tool simplifies text extraction from images, making it an essential asset for your Java projects.
+Experiment with different image qualities and languages to fully leverage the library’s capabilities.

+---

+**Last Updated:** 2025-12-10
+**Tested With:** Aspose.OCR 24.12 for Java
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}